holochain/docs-pages/src/pages/get-started/index.md

 Holochain comes with some testing tools to make it easier to test peer-to-peer applications.
 One that the scaffold makes use of in the code that it generates is [Tryorama](https://github.com/holochain/tryorama).

 Tryorama is a framework for testing Holochain applications.
 It provides a way to run a number of Holochain conductors (instances of the Holochain runtime) on your local machine, and can be used in combination with a test runner and assertion library to test the behavior of multiple Holochain nodes in a network.
-In this case, the test runner and assertion library being used are `vitest` and `assert` respectively.
+In this case, the test runner and assertion library we use are `vitest` and `assert` respectively.

 In short, Tryorama helps us test that things are working as they should even when multiple peers are interacting by spinning up a virtual network of different agents on your computer.